Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Loungers who sit back, not forward
+• Loungers who sit back instead of forward

 • Couples who sprawl more than they sit upright